cloudevents/spec/use-cases.md

 successful event delivery and consumers from knowing what to do with event data.

-OpenEvents offers useful metadata which middleware and consumers can rely upon to facilitate successful event delivery and receipt.
+CloudEvents offers useful metadata which middleware and consumers can rely upon to facilitate successful event delivery and receipt.

 ### Increasing Portability of Functions-as-a-Service